Natan Sharansky: Release from detention

-As a result of an international campaign led by his wife, Avital Sharansky (including assistance from East German lawyer Wolfgang Vogel, New York Congressman Benjamin Gilman, and Rabbi Ronald Greenwald), Sharansky was released on 11 February 1986 as part of a larger exchange of detainees.
+As a result of an international campaign led by his wife, Avital Sharansky, Sharansky was released on 11 February 1986 as part of a larger exchange of detainees.
 He was the first political prisoner released by Mikhail Gorbachev.

 Sharansky and three low-level Western spies (Czech citizen Jaroslav Javorský and West German citizens Wolf-Georg Frohn, and Dietrich Nistroy) were exchanged for Czech spies Karl Koecher and Hana Koecher held in the United States, Soviet spy Yevgeni Zemlyakov, Polish spies Marian Zacharski and Jerzy Kaczmarek, and East German spy Detlef Scharfenorth (the latter four held in West Germany).
 The men were released in two stages, with Sharansky freed first then whisked away, accompanied by the United States Ambassador to West Germany, Richard R. Burt.
 The exchange took place on the Glienicke Bridge between West Berlin and East Germany, which was used before for this purpose.